ozakary/mace_hyperparams/README.md

 ### Step 2: Initial Testing on gputest

-Always start with a short run on the `gputest` partition to ensure your job works correctly:
+Start with a small number of epochs (e.g., 20) and always start with a short run on the `gputest` partition to ensure your job works correctly:

 ```bash
 sbatch script_mace_test-r_max-4.job